-The Philippines has participated in every meeting of the convention, most recently the Seventh Meeting of States Parties in Geneva in September 2017.
-It attended regional meetings on the convention, most recently in Bangkok in March 2017.
+The Philippines has participated in every meeting of the convention, most recently the Eighth Meeting of States Parties in Geneva in September 2018.
+It has attended regional workshops on the convention, most recently in Manila, Philippines on 18–19 June 2019.

-In December 2017, the Philippines voted in favor of a UN General Assembly (UNGA) resolution, which urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
-The Philippines voted in favor of the previous UNGA resolutions promoting implementation of the convention in 2015 and 2016.
+In December 2018, the Philippines voted in favor of a UN General Assembly (UNGA) resolution, which urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
+The Philippines has voted in favor of the annual UNGA resolution promoting the convention since it was first introduced in 2015.

-The Philippines elaborated its views on certain important issues relating to the interpretation and implementation of the conventionin September 2017, when it told States Parties thatas a signatory, it “continues to defend its position to prohibit the use, local and foreign stockpiling, investment, production, and transit of cluster munitions in the country.”
-The Philippines has previously stated that it “has no intention to assist, encourage or induce any state, group or individual to engage in any of the prohibited activities.”
+The Philippines elaborated its views on certain important issues relating to the interpretation and implementation of the convention in 2017, when it told States Parties that it “continues to defend its position to prohibit the use, local and foreign stockpiling, investment, production, and transit of cluster munitions in the country.”
+Previously, the Philippines has stated that it “has no intention to assist, encourage or induce any state, group or individual to engage in any of the prohibited activities.”